-Nestle water plan draws fight in drought-stricken Oregon
+Nestle water plan draws fight as Oregon drought spreads

 Nestle SA’s plan to bottle Oregon’s spring water is stoking a fight with lawmakers and environmental activists who say a corporation shouldn’t be allowed to profit from a natural resource as drought spreads across the state.